 - Extinguish only if you can do so safely and quickly.
 Use only the fire suppression equipment available.
 DO NOT use water on electrical fires.
 DO NOT attempt to fight fires involving possible explosives, toxic chemicals, or hazardous materials.

 - Direct the charge of a fire extinguisher toward the base of the flame.

-- PASS Pull, A im, S queeze, S weep
+- o PASS Pull, Aim, Squeeze, Sweep

 - If the fire cannot be extinguished:

 - Confine the fire by closing the doors

 - o Alert Campus Police at 704-400-6200

-- Dial 911
+- o Dial 911

-- Pull the fire alarm
+- o Pull the fire alarm